vrjpt10/ECE-GY-7123-Deep-Learning-Mini-Project/README.md

 ```
 ### To train the model then test

-Run the file project1_model.py
+Run the file miniproject1.py to train the model and save weights.
+This will generate miniProject1.pt file.

 Then run the test.py file following the proper folder stucture.

-The project1_model.py was executed on Google colab and for testing requires all the implicit libraries alraedy imported before the testing is done.
+The miniproject1.py was executed on Google colab and for testing requires all the implicit libraries alraedy imported before the testing is done.

 ## Results